Best Travel Insurance for Guatemala: What to Cover

 Best Overall

 Ideal for adventure travelers.
-Covers volcano hiking, diving, zip-lining, and most adventure activities.
-Flexible policies, excellent reputation, and easy claims process.
-Popular among backpackers and adventure seekers.
+Covers volcano hiking, diving, zip-lining.
+Flexible policies, excellent reputation, easy claims.

 SafetyWing